FOG (Fats, Oils & Grease) are a natural consequence of cooking and also occur naturally in many foods. FOG can be found in things such as:

 - Prevent disruptions to your sewer service

 - Prevent damage to the environment

 - All cooking fats, oils or grease should be allowed to cool to room temperature.

 - Place cooled fats, oils or grease in a clear plastic container with a screw on lid.

 - All containers should be clearly marked “food grease” on the outside of the container.

 - Containers should only contain cooking related fats, oils and grease and no other material such as food scraps, water and garbage.

 Pick Up/Drop off services are available for proper disposal of FOG.
 Please refer to our Drop Off Locations to find out more information.

 Let's not lose touch.
-Sign up here to receive our monthly newsletter »
+Sign up here to receive our electronic newsletter »